hubaishan/HijriDateLib/README.md

 7. The Um Al-Qura algorithm works from 1318 A.H to 1500 A.H. and Tabular Algorithm work from year 5499 before Hijra to 1,500,000 A.H, If Um Al-Qura algorithm selected and the date out of range the uses Tabular Algorithm instead.
 8. The has full api documents.

-## Requerments
+## Requirments
-The HijriDatLib requeres at php version 5.3 at least.
-It is compatible with php 7.
+The HijriDatLib requires at php version 5.3 at least.
+It is compatible up to php 7.